At long last, Dodgers ace Kershaw pitches in World Series

 To those Kershaw plays with, he's got nothing left to prove.
 A model of consistency, the Dodgers see him as money every time he takes the mound.

-It seems almost like an insult, in fact, to suggest anything otherwise.
+It seems almost like an insult to many, in fact, to suggest anything otherwise.

 Yet there is that one nagging set of stats that can't be overlooked: 6-7 with an unsightly 4.40 ERA in the playoffs.